Malayalis: Martial arts

 Malayalis have their own form of martial arts called Kalaripayattu.
 This type of martial arts was used as a defensive mechanism against intruders.
 In ancient times, disputes between nobles (naaduvazhis or Vazhunors) were also settled by the outcome of a Kalaripayattu tournament.
 This ancient martial art is claimed as the mother of all martial arts.
 The word "kalari" can be traced to ancient Sangam literature.

 Anthropologists estimate that Kalarippayattu dates back to at least the 12th century CE.
 The historian Elamkulam Kunjan Pillai attributes the birth of Kalaripayattu to an extended period of warfare between the Cheras and the Cholas in the 11th century CE.
 What eventually crystallized into this style is thought to have been a product of existing South Indian styles of combat, combined with techniques brought by other cultures.
 Kalaripayattu may be one of the oldest martial arts in existence.
 The oldest western reference to Kalaripayattu is a 16th-century travelogue of Duarte Barbosa, a Portuguese explorer.
 The southern style, which stresses the importance of hand-to-hand combat, is slightly different than Kalari in the north.

+Recent Developments (2024–2025)

+In 2024–2025, Malayali migration trends showed increasing movement towards Europe, Australia, and Canada for higher education and skilled employment, while migration to Gulf countries continued at a comparatively slower pace than in previous decades.

+Malayali diaspora organisations across the United Arab Emirates, the United Kingdom, and North America expanded cultural and welfare activities during this period.
+Several regions reported record participation in community events, including large-scale Onam celebrations and youth development programmes.

+Consumption of Malayalam digital media continued to grow globally, with regional OTT platforms and online content creators reporting increased engagement from non-resident Malayalis.
+Malayalam films and literary works also received national and international recognition in 2024–2025, contributing to the community’s cultural visibility.